missionpinball/mpf-docs/docs/install/windows.md

     If you're an expert Python user, you can skip most of this page.
-Just know you need Python 3.9 (newer or older won't work, see below), and you can install MPF-MC via pip. `pipx install mpf-mc` This will also install MPF.
-You probably also want to install MPF Monitor via `pipx install mpf-monitor`.
+Just know you need Python 3.9 (newer or older won't work, see below), and you can install MPF-MC via pip. `pip install mpf-mc` This will also install MPF.
+You probably also want to install MPF Monitor via `pip install mpf-monitor`.

 ## Remove prior versions of MPF